buildbot/buildbot/master/docs/manual/installation.rst

     # or
     PYTHONPATH=. trial buildslave.test

-Nothing should fail, a few might be skipped.
+Nothing should fail, although a few might be skipped.

 If any of the tests fail for reasons other than a missing ``mock``, you should stop and investigate the cause before continuing the installation